algao1/blurb/content/posts/kv_store.md

     // While our heap is not empty, we have entries to iterate.
     // For each iteration, if it is different than the previous
-    // entry and not a tombstone, flush the old entry. for len(kfh) > 0 {
+    // entry and is not a tombstone, flush the old entry. for len(kfh) > 0 {
         keyFile := heap.Pop(&kfh).(KeyFile)